kcheng95/kcheng95.github.io/index.md

 feature_row:
   - image_path: /assets/images/bio-photo.jpg
-    title: "Placeholder Image Left Aligned"
-    excerpt: Welcome to my website! <br /><br /> I'm a mechatronics engineer with a BS in Computer Engineering from UCSD and a background in robotics, rapid prototyping, and much more.
+    excerpt: I'm a mechatronics engineer with a BS in Computer Engineering from UCSD and a background in robotics, rapid prototyping, and much more.
 Here you can find information about myself, my personal projects, recent work experience, and some other work which I'm proud of.<br /><br />Currently, I'm at Qualcomm working as a Power Validation Engineer.<br /><br />In my free time, I'm working on designing my next project, working on my car, and building out my hands-on experience.

 ---